Taking a step back and positioning bias: three considerations

 2. Society is constantly changing and so is "bias"

-Ideally, the discussion about the norms and standards of a particular AI application are resolved before the build starts.
-But what counts as unfair or harmful behaviors are not stable societal factors that we can align our AI systems with.
-They are constantly changing, as the debate in society progresses, and therefore a principal solution of the bias problem is simply impossible.
-Worse even, new biases can emerge if our AI systems do not adjust for this change (Friedman and Nissenbaum, 1996; Bender et al., 2021).
-This concern is especially apparent for very large language models, which are expensive to train and therefore reused for many downstream tasks (Bender et al., 2021).
+Ideally, discussions about norms and standards for a particular AI application would be resolved before development begins.
+But what counts as unfair or harmful behavior isn't stable—these factors evolve as societal debates progress, making a definitive solution to bias impossible.
+Worse, new biases can emerge if our AI systems don't adjust to these changes (Friedman and Nissenbaum, 1996; Bender et al., 2021).
+This concern is especially relevant for very large language models, which are expensive to train and therefore reused for many downstream tasks (Bender et al., 2021).

-Moreover, given the various applications that could make use of language technology, there is no way to have standards that fit them all.
-However, we can be transparent and detailed about the way a particular model is trained, including the dataset, so that this information is available in case of model transfer (Mitchell et al., 2019; Bender and Koller, 2020; Gebru et al., 2021; Bender et al., 2021).
-Furthermore, we need to develop technologies that allow us to counteract biases in the system whenever they do matter for the downstream task.
-But for this, we also need a clear understanding of how this bias comes about in the first place.
+Moreover, given the diverse applications that could use language technology, no single set of standards can fit them all.
+However, we can be transparent and detailed about how a particular model is trained, including dataset information, making this available for model transfer scenarios (Mitchell et al., 2019; Bender and Koller, 2020; Gebru et al., 2021; Bender et al., 2021).
+Furthermore, we need technologies that allow us to counteract biases whenever they matter for downstream tasks.
+For this, we need a clear understanding of how bias originates in the first place.

 3. Algorithmic bias is not only reflecting pre-existing bias

-A popular argument in the AI community, is that the bias of a deep neural model simply reflects pre-existing biases that are present in the training data.
-However, we should not neglect the responsibility we have in designing and implementing these AI systems: Many forms of bias can emerge at the different stages of creating and deploying the language technology (see Hovy and Prabhumoye, 2021).
-Others have even pointed out that biased algorithms can change the world in profound ways.
-For example, Ensign et al. (2018) show how biased policing algorithms could result in more policing of certain neighborhoods, which in turn feeds back into new data reinforcing the earlier bias, leading to a ‘runaway feedback loop’.
+A popular argument in the AI community is that deep neural model bias simply reflects pre-existing biases in training data.
+However, we shouldn't neglect our responsibility in designing and implementing these systems: Many forms of bias can emerge at different stages of creating and deploying language technology (see Hovy and Prabhumoye, 2021).
+In Van der Wal et al., 2022 we show how models may amplify biases seen in the dataset.
+Others have pointed out that biased algorithms can transform society in profound ways.
+For example, Ensign et al. (2018) show how biased policing algorithms could result in increased surveillance of certain neighborhoods, which then feeds back into new data reinforcing the earlier bias, creating a 'runaway feedback loop'.

-Language technology is not merely reflecting society, but its implementations can be a part of it and even change it in unexpected ways.
-A well-known theme in the philosophy of technology, is that technologies ‘mediate’ our experiences and shape our world-view of “how to live” (Verbeek, 2005).
-Machine translation systems may dictate a world-view primarily of men, with women restricted to stereotypical occupations (Wellner, 2020), and search engines that only show men for the keyword “CEO” similarly shape our image of the archetypal business leader.
-Or consider the following example by this UNESCO/COMEST report from 2019:
+Language technology doesn't merely reflect society—its implementations become part of society and can reshape it in unexpected ways.
+A well-known theme in the philosophy of technology is that technologies 'mediate' our experiences and shape our worldview of "how to live" (Verbeek, 2005).
+Machine translation systems may promote a worldview primarily of men, with women restricted to stereotypical occupations (Wellner, 2020), and search engines showing only men for "CEO" searches similarly shape our perception of the archetypal business leader.
+Consider this example from this UNESCO/COMEST report from 2019:

 "The 'gendering' of digital assistants, for example, may reinforce understandings of women as subservient and compliant.
 Indeed, female voices are routinely chosen as personal assistance bots, mainly fulfilling customer service duties, whilst the majority of bots in professional services such as the law and finance sectors, for example, are coded as male voices.
 This has educational implications with regards to how we understand 'male' vs 'female' competences, and how we define authoritative versus subservient positions."

-How we define bias and measure it, may also influence how we view bias itself.
-In the context of fairness metrics, Jacobs and Wallach (2021) refer to ‘consequential validity’, the fact that “the measurements shape the ways that we understand the construct itself”—which is often overlooked when designing a bias metric.
-How we define and measure racial and gender categorizations, for example, also shapes how we view and act on these constructs in society; Viewing gender as a binary construct may be hurtful to non-binary communities (Costanza-Chock, 2018).
-(And see for a discussion of different perspectives on race Glasgow, 2019.)
+How we define and measure racial and gender categorizations shapes how we view and act on these constructs in society; viewing gender as binary may harm non-binary communities (Costanza-Chock, 2018).
+(And see Glasgow, 2019 for a discussion of different perspectives on race.)

-Algorithmic bias is an inherently complex phenomenon due to its sociotechnical and context-sensitive nature, which makes a precise definition difficult—yet a discussion of how it is conceptualized is crucial when researching it (e.g., Blodgett et al., 2020, Van der Wal et al. 2022).
-Researchers cannot resort to a ‘catch-all’ bias metric for understanding the bias, and mitigating the harms might require more than simply removing the biased information (Talat et al., 2022).
-Is it even possible to completely debias an AI system?
-(See for a discussion of debiasing, for example, Talat et al., 2021).
+Algorithmic bias is inherently complex due to its sociotechnical and context-sensitive nature, making precise definition difficult—yet discussions about its conceptualization are crucial for research (e.g., Blodgett et al., 2020, Van der Wal et al. 2024).
+Researchers cannot rely on a 'catch-all' bias metric, and mitigating harms might require more than simply removing biased information (Talat et al., 2022).
+Is completely debiasing an AI system even possible?
+(See Talat et al., 2021 for a discussion of debiasing.)

 Thanks to Wout Moltmaker for his helpful comments on this blog post.